Skip to content

 Inline Ellipsis - Clicking the inline ellipsis for a given role allows the user to clone or delete it.

 Search Boxes - Within the search boxes, the user can search for a specific role, permission, or permission category by entering the text of what they are searching for.
+The main search bar will search Role Names; there are additional search bars within the ‘Permissions’ and ‘Users’ tabs as well.

 ‘Details’ Section